iskyd/blog/_posts/2024-02-01-zig-bitcoin-part2.md

 #### Next steps

-I need to fix the Bip 38 implementation using the passphrase as bytes and try to compare results with other implementation to garantuee the usability.
+I need to fix the Bip 38 implementation and try to compare results with other implementation to garantuee the usability.
 Next I'm going to implement transactions and transaction signature, in particular I want to implement a multisig transaction where m of n keys are required to move the funds.
 Also I'm going to try to make walle usable via cli so that anyone can try it.